 We grouped the scam accounts based on individual types of communication channels, such as emails, URLs, or phone numbers.
-In Table 6, we summarize the scam clusters, including the minimum, maximum, and median counts of scam accounts per cluster.
+In Table 5, we summarize the scam clusters, including the minimum, maximum, and median counts of scam accounts per cluster.
 Overall, 42.66% of scam accounts were found to be part of scam campaigns.
 Among these, URL clusters were the most prevalent, with 41 distinct clusters comprising 231 accounts, while email clusters were the least common, with 12 distinct clusters involving 44 scam accounts.
+The largest cluster contained 42 scam accounts linked through URLs, while the smallest and median cluster sizes across the three communication types were 2 and 3 accounts, respectively.

-Table 6: Overview of scammers sharing the communication channels.
+Table 5: Overview of scammers sharing the communication channels.
 The table provides a breakdown of clusters and scam accounts from all five social media platforms by individual communication channels.